elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 Charlists in Elixir are written in single-quotes, such as `'foo'`.
 Any single-quote inside the string must be escaped with `\ `.
 Charlists are made of non-negative integers, where each integer represents a Unicode code point.

-Multi-line charlists are written with three single-quotes (`'''`), the same multi-line strings are.
+Multi-line charlists are written with three single-quotes (`'''`), the same way multi-line strings are.

 Charlists are always represented as themselves in the AST.